GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ### Games

-The modern web is a great distribution platform for games with the biggest reach in the world.
+The modern web is a great distribution platform for games because it has the biggest reach in the world.

 Patterns that work well for PWA games include: